rodolfo-brandao/music-library/README.md

 <img src="assets/data-model.png" witdh="500" />

 ## Disclaimers
-1. Despite having no relationship with the other entities in the data model, the **User** table was created only to allow the control of actions over the application's [CRUD](https://pt.wikipedia.org/wiki/CRUD).
-Where, to create and delete an entity, only users with `admin` access level can do such actions.
-As for queries, execution by any user is allowed.

-	Furthermore, in order to demonstrate how a simple API authorization scheme can be implemented, such entity was elaborated.

-2. Although not recommended, the configuration file `appsettings.development.json`, located in the *Presentation* layer, was kept in the repository only to illustrate the idea of a portfolio project, where the concept of this project does not represent any usability in the real world.
+Although not recommended, the configuration file `appsettings.development.json`, located in the *Presentation* layer, was kept in the repository only to illustrate the idea of a portfolio project, where the concept of this project does not represent any usability in the real world.
 Besides the fact that no sensitive or relevant information is exposed.

 *PS: Feel free to disagree and provide counterpoints by contacting me or opening a pull-request.*